-Nissan odd man out in partner Renault’s FCA merger decision
+Renault’s FCA merger move leaves partner Nissan in the cold

 Nissan Motor Co. wasn’t consulted in advance about the proposed merger announced last week, which would create the world’s third-biggest automaker, trailing only Volkswagen AG and Toyota Motor Corp.

+In a statement Tuesday, Nissan CEO Hiroto Saikawa raised doubts about his company’s continued participation in a longtime alliance with Renault if the merger goes through.
+A deal merger would “significantly alter” the alliance structure, he said.

+“This would require a fundamental review of the existing relationship between Nissan and Renault,” Saikawa wrote.
+“From the standpoint of protecting Nissan’s interests, Nissan will analyze and consider its existing contractual relationships and how we should operate business in the future.”

-Renault’s board is set to meet Tuesday to vote on the proposal.
-Even if the board greenlights merger negotiations, the process of consultations with unions, the French government, antitrust regulators and others is likely take about a year.
+Renault’s board met Tuesday and delayed a decision on whether to launch merger talks with FCA.
+The board will convene again Wednesday to study the proposal.
+Even if it greenlights merger talks, the process of consultations with unions, the French government, antitrust regulators and others is likely take about a year.

+In any case, Nissan doesn’t appear to have much say.
 The Yokohama-based automaker is 43% owned by Renault and holds 15% of its French partner.
-It has no option but to go along, at least for now.

-Nissan’s position has weakened following the November arrest for alleged financial misconduct of its former chairman, Carlos Ghosn.
+Nissan’s position has weakened since the November arrest of its former chairman, Carlos Ghosn, for alleged financial misconduct.
 The star executive was credited with leading Renault’s rescue of Nissan from near bankruptcy 20 years ago.

 In recent years, until 2018, Nissan had been more profitable than Renault, with a solid reputation for quality and innovation and strong model lineup that includes the March subcompact, Leaf electric car and Infiniti luxury models.

-Partnering with what could be a behemoth Renault-Fiat Chrysler would bring merits of scale, the cost savings that come from sharing platforms, components and research costs at a time when all the world’s automakers are rushing to develop energy-efficient and autonomous-driving technology.
+Partnering with what could be a behemoth Renault-Fiat Chrysler would bring merits of scale, the savings that come from sharing platforms, components and research costs at a time when all the world’s automakers are rushing to develop energy-efficient and autonomous-driving technology.

+Saikawa acknowledged potential benefits in his statement, saying that the addition of FCA would expand opportunities for collaboration and further synergies.

-But analysts warn such size would pose nightmares for coordination and decision-making.
+But analysts warn such size would pose major coordination and decision-making headaches.
 Nissan might also simply be dwarfed by its alliance partners.

 “There is risk that Nissan will not be able to maintain its independence, its own brand power,” said Tatsuo Yoshida, senior analyst at Sawakami Asset Management in Tokyo.
 “It’s like the saying: Too many cooks spoil the broth.”

-Reflecting widespread opinion, Yoshida said Nissan can’t afford to break with Renault: after two decades together, the automakers — and smaller alliance partner Mitsubishi Motors Corp. — share too many operations and products.
+Reflecting widespread opinion, Yoshida said Nissan can’t afford to break with Renault: After two decades together, the automakers — and smaller alliance partner Mitsubishi Motors Corp. — share too many operations and products.
 Breaking free would take at least several years, spanning the product cycle of a vehicle, the time it takes from the design stage to the next model change.

 “They’re already at the point of no return, like a couple that simply cannot get a divorce this late in the game,” he added.